 It was time for you two to part so that you could be alone to concentrate on yourself.
-You NEED to be alone for this.
+You need to be alone for this.

-(3) Basic Needs + Immediate Emotional ones.
 A lot of PTSD sufferers very simply can’t work a steady job.
 It’s difficult to explain to the boss and coworkers why you ‘flipped out’ and started acting strangely after a trigger.
 Thus, the SO might have been a source of financial support as well emotional structure and support.
 That’s gone.

 This means that you have some hard and fast decisions to make about basic needs.
-I’ve been homeless exactly 2 times as a direct result of PTSD and I climbed out of it both times.
-The one thing you have to understand is that you need 4 things and you really don’t need anything else: Air (of course), Food and water, clothing, a warm bed / shelter from the environment.
+I’ve been homeless exactly two times as a direct result of PTSD and I climbed out of it both times.
+The one thing you have to understand is that you need four things and you really don’t need anything else: Air (of course), Food and water, clothing, a warm bed / shelter from the environment.
 If your SO leaves you that desperate, then do as I did: Grit your teeth, get whatever clothing together you can into a comfortable bag, your laptop, all important papers and ID, and enjoy the fresh aroma of homeless in a homeless shelter.
 Do whatever you can to store your other things that you can’t carry even if it means begging the ex to help you.

 Three benefits of most homeless shelters is that they can set you up with food, medical, therapists, medication, etc. They take some immediate worries off your mind, they offer structure, which you’ll hate, but it offers some hidden benefits.
 The downside is that they tend to smell and you feel like shit being there and the staff tends to be ignorant and look down on you.